puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 ### Overriding Resource Attributes

-The attributes of any resource in the base class can be overriden with a [reference][resource_reference] to the resource you wish to override, followed by a pair of curly braces containing attribute => value pairs:
+The attributes of any resource in the base class can be overridden with a [reference][resource_reference] to the resource you wish to override, followed by a set of curly braces containing attribute => value pairs:

 {% highlight ruby %}
     class base::freebsd inherits base::unix {